4d/4D-Mobile-App/README.md

 > ⚠️ If you download sources be sure to name the folder with extension `.4dbase`

-If you do so, you must integrated manually some of the dependencies described bellow.
+If you do so, you must integrated manually some of the dependencies described bellow (even if at runtime the code will try to download latest version).

 ## Dependencies